-Opening Night features a 7 pm pre-concert talk by Cornell Lab of Ornithology scientist Ed Scholes, noted American composer Robert Sirota and Festival artistic director Linda Chesis.
+At a pre-concert talk at 7 pm, Cornell Lab of Ornithology scientist Ed Scholes, Sirota and Festival artistic director Linda Chesis will discuss their collaboration.
 Scholes, an evolutionary biologist, spent 8 years and 18 expeditions scientifically documenting all 39 species of the birds-of-paradise family with National Geographic photographer Tim Laman.

 While there is a rich musical tradition of woodwinds representing birds, this program also displays their extraordinary range, from the insouciance of the Francaix Quartet and the evergreen charm of the Poulenc Sextet to the work Mozart referred to as “the best thing I have ever written.”

 Performers: Linda Chesis, flute; James Roe, oboe; Marianne Gythfeldt, clarinet; Adrian Morejon, bassoon; Zohar Schondorf, French Horn; and Pedja Muzijevic, piano

 Flutist LINDA CHESIS is founder and artistic director of the Cooperstown Summer Music Festival.
 She is a member of the flute faculty and chair of the Woodwind Department at the Manhattan School of Music.
 She has been hailed by critics on three continents as one of the most exciting and dynamic flutists of her generation.
 The top prize winner at the Paris and Barcelona International competitions, and at the National Flute Association Competition, Ms. Chesis has performed with orchestras and in solo recitals throughout the US, France, Great Britain, Germany, Japan and Korea.
 Her recordings can be heard on the EMI, Nonesuch and Music Masters labels.
 More about Linda Chesis…